wentbackward/music-theory/basic-theory.md

 # Scales

+## Using intervals to define scales

 We found there are groupings of notes that have interesting relationships with each other.
 We can define these groups by their intervals and we call these groups **scales**.
-One important scale is the **Major scale**, which has 7 notes and can be played as follows:
+An important scale is the **Major scale**, which has 7 notes and can be played as follows:

 <table border="0" cellspacing="0" cellpadding="6" rules="all" frame="none">